code-chronicles-code/leetcode-curriculum/workspaces/fetch-recent-accepted-leetcode-submissions/README.md

 }
 ```

-Redirect it to a file for later consumption, and use `--silent` to skip any output from Yarn itself:
+You can redirect it to a file for later consumption.
+If using `yarn`, add the `--silent` flag to skip any output from Yarn itself:

 ```sh
 yarn --silent start elimanzo VehicleOfPuzzle > data.json